Course summary

 Assessment method

 PhD students undertake supervised but independent research, at the end of which they submit a thesis embodying the results of that research.
+The length of the dissertation should not be fewer than 70,000 words and no longer than 80,000 words of text (excluding the thesis-abstract, appendices, footnotes, tables, and bibliography).
 This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
 It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
-A DPhil thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge, or by the exercise of a new and independent critical approach.
-Candidates spend a considerable part of their studies undertaking supervised research, at the end of which they submit a thesis embodying the results of that research.
-This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
-It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
-The subject should be dealt with in a competent and scholarly manner.
+A PhD thesis must embody an original contribution to the knowledge of the discipline either by the discovery of new knowledge or by the exercise of a new and independent critical approach.

 How to apply